robenkleene/design-references/adobe-illustrator.md

 - Use `⌥` to draw a shape from the center as opposed to the edge, this can be combined with `⇧` to constrain proportions.

+### Pen Tool

+- To remove an anchor point, click it with the pen tool.

 ## Previewing Colors

 To preview color, select "Edit" -> "Edit Colors" -> "Recolor Artwork..." (the colors can then be adjusted live with the sliders, although the color picker still won't live preview from here).